xtruong1909/rl-swarm/README.md

 1. A browser window will pop open (you'll need to manually navigate to http://localhost:3000/ if you're on a VM).
 2. Click 'login'.
-3. Login with your preferred method.
+3. Log in with your preferred method.

 ### Huggingface